-I wouldn’t say that Ryan and I are travel experts, but we are really great travel buddies.
+I wouldn’t say that Ryan and I are travel experts, but we are really great travel buddies so today I’m sharing my 5 tips for traveling with your significant other.
 We’ve definitely had a few travel tiffs but they have helped us learn what works best for us.
 Here are a couple of things I’d suggest keeping in mind when traveling with your significant other.

 - Make a list not a schedule: While it’s important to plan ahead and do your research, I think having an overly planned out itinerary when it’s just the two of you is unnecessary and sets way too many expectations.
 Ryan and I like to research the top restaurants, shopping streets and attractions to visit and make a list of the ones we want to hit.
 Then I’ll try to group them by location so that we’re not running all over the place.
 I do like to make a couple reservations for lunch and dinner so that we aren’t waiting hours to eat (see tip #2) but go into it knowing we can always cancel and eat earlier or later.

 - Find a Balance & take breaks: I think it’s safe to say that about 60% of mine and Ryan’s fights usually occur when one of us is Hangry or overtired so its really important to recognize when its time to take a break – hence why not having a schedule is helpful.
 No one wants to be dragged through a tour when they’re starving.
 If you do have to plan or schedule some activities ahead of time, be sure to schedule meals and breaks right before those activities so that you can enjoy them or bring snacks.
 I also think its important to have a good balance of activities.
 I’m lucky because Ryan loves to shop (maybe even more than me) so he’s always up for spending an entire day shopping but we do like to mix in some of the main attractions.
 Depending on how many are on our list we try to stick to one or two a day and mix in shopping and food in between.